astro-traj/astro-traj/docs/examples/index.rst

     >>> gal=Hernquist_NFW(Galaxy['Mspiral'], Galaxy['Mbulge'], Galaxy['Mhalo'], Galaxy['R_eff'], h, rcut=100)

 Once, the galaxy and galaxy model is selected it is now time to sample over a large set of initial conditions of the system that you observed.
 These initial conditions include, the mass of pre supernova helium star, the kick velocity of the  supernova, the pre supernova semi major axis, initial distance from center of galaxy.
 After creating these intiail conditions we evolve the system to see if a.) there is a merger within some reasonable time (<14 Giga years) and b.) it merged at the appropriate off-set (with some error) from the center of the galaxy.
+The only value sampled over in the following section that is not relevant to the initial conditions of the system that you observed is the distance uncertianity of the hose galaxy (which impacts the uncertainity in the observed off set).
+This value is not necessary as fixed inflated errors bars can be used in order to be "safe".
 In the following sections, we dive into the code used to accomplish this.

 *********
 Technique